A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Schr o der paths and parking functions

 \subsection{Schr\"oder path relations}

 Similarly to how we introduced relations between graphs (or rather between the generating functions of the graphs), we can study relations between Schr\"{o}der paths.
-This approach was used by Alexandersson and Sulzgruber \cite{AlexanderssonSulzgruber2020}, who show the following
+This approach was used by Alexandersson and Sulzgruber \cite{AlexanderssonSulzgruber2020}, who show the following result (also known as "local linear relations" in \cite{Lee2018}).

 \begin{lemma} Let $P$ be a Schr\"{o}der path. \begin{enumerate}[label=(\Alph*)] \item If $P=SneT$ for some paths $S$ and $T$, then

 \item If $P = SndReeT$ for some paths $S$, $T$, and $R$ with $S$ ending in $(i,j)$ and $SndR$ ending in $(j,k)$, then